What is data analytics?

 While the presentation is the final step, clarifying insights for a non-technical audience is crucial for a data analyst’s role

 Why is data analytics important?

 Data analytics is crucial for improving efficiency and performance in a wide variety of industries.
 For example, in a world where ransomware has become a mainstream term, data analytics helps detect and prevent fraud.
 The practice has been applied to most areas of healthcare and provides valuable observations about customers.

 It’s not enough to gather data from business processes.
-Data analytics leverages and explains that data to increase competitiveness, helping businesses grow and thrive.
+Data analytics leverages and explains that data to increase competitiveness, helping businesses to grow and thrive.

 If you become a data analyst, your job will help steer your organization in the right direction.

 What does a data analyst do?